 If you’ve experienced a spinal surgery that failed at healing your pain or is causing chronic pain, you are a candidate for spinal decompression treatment as well.
 Using spinal decompression treatments consistently you can correct the chronic pain.
 Patients that use 25 to 40 spinal decompression treatments have reported their pain being completely under control.

 The disc is the shock absorber in between the bones.
 When it is thick, healthy, and full of fluid, everything works great.
-If it gets injured or compressed and the fluid leaks out, decreasing the spaces in between the bones.
-It puts pressure on the nerves and spinal cord and wreaks havoc.
+If it gets injured or compressed, the fluid leaks out, which decreases the distance between the bones.
+This results in pressure put on the nerves and spinal cord, and wreaks havoc.

-Most people with disc injuries experience things like radiating pain and numbness down the arms or legs.
-Weakness of the muscles in the arms and legs.
-Sharp shooting pains.
-Feelings of getting “stuck” in a position.
-Even getting stuck on the floor and paralyzed in pain and muscle spasms.
-Others have just constant aching and stiffness that never resolves.
-Very slow to get moving, stays bent over or off to the side in certain positions.
-Even using a walking device.
+Most people with disc injuries experience radiating pain and numbness down the arms or legs; weakness of the muscles in the arms and legs; sharp shooting pains; feelings of getting “stuck” in a position; and paralyzing pain and muscle spasms.
+Others experience constant aching and stiffness that never resolves and can manifest side effects such as slow movements, staying bent over or leaning off to the side in certain positions, and using a walking device.

-Most people with disc injuries have tried so many other things, such as medications, injections, physical therapy, chiropractic, massage, acupuncture, radio frequency ablations to the nerve, and even surgical interventions.
-Sadly, most of these things only ease the discomforts associated with discogenic pain.
+Most people with disc injuries have tried many solutions, such as medications, injections, physical therapy, chiropractic, massage, acupuncture, radio frequency ablations to the nerve, and even surgical interventions.
+Sadly, most of these only ease the discomforts associated with discogenic pain.
 To treat the cause, you need to take it a step further.

 - Headaches